NOT FOR SALE

 ( 2011 - present )

-The Bracero Program ran from 1942 to 1964, bringing farm and railroad workers into the United States from Mexico.
-The first braceros came in September of 1942 for the sugar beet harvest.
-For most of the program, an average of 200,000 people came per year.
+Exploited migrant labor has been an integral part of commodity farming in Nebraska.
+The Bracero Program is just one example within a much larger machine.
+The program ran from 1942 to 1964, bringing farm and railroad workers into the United States from Mexico.
+The first Braceros came in September of 1942 for the sugar beet harvest.

 “The Bracero Program must also be considered through a human lens that transcends national borders.
 There is no doubt that it was devastating for the families of those who departed to work in the United States.”